jtremback/cross-chain-validation/spec/valset-update-protocol.md

 Moreover, we want to ensure the stake of validators of the baby blockchain are "frozen" at the parent chain.

 Hence, we aim to achieve the following properties:
-- *Liveness*: If the parent blockchain demands a change to the validator set of the baby chain to some set *V* of validators and the IBC communication successfully relays this demand to the baby blockchain, then the validator set of the baby blockchain is eventually set to *V* or to some set *V'*, such that the parent blockchain demanded a change to the validator set of the baby chain to *V'* **after** the demand for *V*.
+- *Liveness*: If the staking module of the parent blockchain demands a change to the validator set of the baby chain to some set *V* of validators and the IBC communication successfully relays this demand to the baby blockchain, then the validator set of the baby blockchain is eventually set to *V* or to some set *V'*, such that the parent blockchain demanded a change to the validator set of the baby chain to *V'* **after** the demand for *V*.
 - *Stake safety*: If a validator *v* belongs to a validator set of the baby blockchain, then the stake of *v* is frozen at the parent blockchain.
 Moreover, if the stake of *v* is unfrozen at the parent blockchain, the unbonding period has elapsed for *v* at the baby blockchain.
 - *Stake liveness*: If the stake of a validator *v* is bonded at the parent blockchain, eventually the stake will be unbonded (some stake might be slashed).